 In 30 seconds…

-The usual starter dose for Viagra is one 50mg tablet, taken around 1 hour before sex, and the effects last for around 4 hours.
-Viagra will only start to work once you’re sexually aroused, so it’s important to relax and enjoy some intimate time with your partner.
+When taking Viagra for erectile dysfunction, take one 50mg tablet about 1 hour before sex.
+The effects usually last for around 4 hours, and will only start to work once you’re sexually aroused, so you should take time to relax and be intimate with your partner.

 Viagra contains the active ingredient Sildenafil, which is also available in an unbranded generic form.
 It works by promoting muscle relaxation and vasodilation (widening of the blood vessels), allowing greater blood flow to the penis.
 This helps you achieve a firmer and longer-lasting erection.
 Result?
 More satisfying sex for you and your partner.